Feral Hog Problem in Texas

 Feral hogs or “wild boars” are non-native and invasive species, which pose an imminent threat to a number of goods, crops, land, and the overall health of the ecosystem in our corner of the world.
-There is a reason that Texas Law allows HeliBacon to sell the gunner’s seat.
+There is a reason that Texas Law allows HeliBacon to sell the gunner’s seat – there’s a feral hog problem.
 Helicopter Hog Hunting hunt isn’t only fun… It’s necessary and beneficial.

 Feral hogs have a gestation period of only 115 days and reach sexual maturity in just 6 months.
 The population of this invasive species has the potential to triple in just 14 – 16 months and they have no natural predators.
 These non-native hogs are nearly impossible to eradicate and Texas’ need to protect its native wildlife and agricultural industries has reached a fever pitch.